CSERGE undertakes policy-relevant interdisciplinary research on environmental issues.

 optimise.
 Typically this objective would be taken as attempting to use those scarce resources in the

 best way possible.
 But how might we identify the best use for resources?

 The project developed The Integrated Model: a programmed system that links a series of modules together to assess both the drivers and consequences of land-use change (for instance, the agricultural production module links changes in drivers, such as government policy, prices, costs, soils, climate, etc., to changes in farm outputs).

-This enables decisions to be both robust and efficient, by avoiding appraising pre-determined options, instead, allowing the characteristics and corresponding values of the real-world to determine the best use of scarce resources.
+This enables decisions to be robust and efficient.
+By avoiding appraising pre-determined options, we can allow the characteristics and corresponding values of the real world to determine the best use of scarce resources.